RJ-0605/rodney-syself-devops/GuideProductionHelmChart.md

 #### **4. Worker Nodes**

-* **Kubelet:** Deploy Kubelet on all worker nodes.
+* **Kubelet:** Kubelet  is deployed on all worker nodes.
 It will be responsible for running and managing the containers, ensuring that the desired state defined by the control plane is maintained.
-* **Container Runtime:** Use a container runtime like containerd or CRI-O to manage the lifecycle of containers on the worker nodes.
+* **Container Runtime:** A container runtime like containerd or CRI-O is used  to manage the lifecycle of containers on the worker nodes.
 This layer will ensure that containers are launched, monitored, and terminated as needed.
 * **Kube-Proxy:** Deploy Kube-Proxy on each worker node to manage network rules and enable communication between services.
 It ensures seamless networking and load balancing within the cluster.

 #### **5. Networking Layer**